-This website is part of my series on the tramways of Latin America.
-The Tramways of Brazil and The Tramways of Chile were published (on paper) in 1989 and 1992.
-The Tramways of Cuba was uploaded to the Internet in 2002, The Tramways of Mexico in 2003, The Tramways of Peru and The Tramways of Haiti in 2004, The Tramways of Bolivia in 2005, The Tramways of Venezuela in 2006, The Tramways of Colombia in 2007, The Tramways of Ecuador in 2008 and The Tramways of El Salvador in 2009.
+This website is part of my series on THE TRAMWAYS OF LATIN AMERICA.
+The Tramways of Brazil and The Tramways of Chile were published (on paper) in 1989 and 1992, respectively.
+Digital surveys of other countries have been uploaded as follows: The Tramways of Paraguay in 2000, The Tramways of Cuba in 2002, The Tramways of Mexico in 2003, The Tramways of Haiti and The Tramways of Peru in 2004, The Tramways of Bolivia in 2005, The Tramways of Ecuador and The Tramways of Venezuela in 2006, The Tramways of Colombia in 2007, The Tramways of Costa Rica, The Tramways of Guyana, The Tramways of Jamaica, The Tramways of Puerto Rico and The Tramways of Trinidad & Tobago in 2008, The Tramways of Barbados and The Tramways of El Salvador in 2009, a facsimile edition (including pictures and maps) of The Tramways of Brazil in 2010, and The Tramways of Curaçao in 2012.
 Many of these pages have French-, Portuguese- and Spanish-language versions.

 The postcard above shows the international tramway that operated for 91 years between El Paso, Texas, USA, and Ciudad Juárez, Chihuahua, Mexico [col. Allen Morrison].